 According to predictions this date should be close to peak foliage around here.
 Hopefully we'll have some nice weather too.

-We will start from the Petapawag Boat Launch in Groton and paddle about 1.5-2 miles downstream through the Pepperell Pond section of the river, which runs mostly through conservation land and is impounded by a dam in Pepperell.
-That brings you to the widest section of the river which usually has nice foliage and is a good area to spot large birds such as swans, egrets, and birds of prey.
-GB Heron are common, and sometimes there are 4-legged creatures along the way, from beavers to cows.
+We will start from the Petapawag Boat Launch in Groton and paddle downstream through the Pepperell Pond section of the river, which is impounded by a dam in Pepperell and doesn't have much current.
+I plan on paddling about 2 miles downstream to the area it is widest with a number of islands.
+It's usually a very nice foliage area, as well as a good place to spot large birds.

 There are 2 launches very close to each other each other.
 We will launch from the main Petapawag launch off Nod Rd, which has a concrete ramp with gravel areas to the sides.
 When it's not busy you may be able to park close to the water along the right side of the launch area.
 The left side is marked no parking to allow room for boat trailers to turn around, but it's ok to park there temporarily to drop off your gear, then find a parking spot a little further back along the entry road.
 (You may also spot a cartop-only launch right off 111/119, but it's a much more awkward spot to carry and launch a SUP so we'll stick to the main ramp.)